Battle of Stoney Creek: Battle

 At this point General Chandler, conscious again and aware of the commotion near his artillery but not of the reason, stumbled to the position to investigate.
 Thinking himself to be among the U.S. 23rd Infantry and intending to bring order back to the "new and undisciplined" troops, he realised to his horror that the soldiers were British and Alexander Fraser immediately took him prisoner at bayonet point.
 Winder very shortly thereafter fell prey to the same mistake.
 Realising his error, he pulled his pistol, aiming it at Fraser who was poised to take him prisoner as he had Chandler.
 With his musket pointed at Winder's breast, Fraser told him menacingly "If you stir, sir; you die" and Winder was made prisoner also, proffering his sword to Fraser.
 Major Joseph Lee Smith of the 25th U.S. Infantry was very nearly captured himself but having made good his escape, alerted his men to make a quick withdrawal, thereby avoiding capture.
 Command of the American forces fell to cavalry officer Colonel James Burn.
 The cavalry charged forward firing, but once again in the darkness, the Americans suffered from a case of mistaken identity – they were firing on their own U.S. 16th Infantry, who were themselves wandering around without their commander and firing at each other in confusion.
 Shortly afterwards, the Americans fell back, convinced that they had been defeated, when in fact they still retained a superior force.

 The battle lasted less than 45 minutes, but its intensity led to heavy casualties on both sides.
 As dawn broke, Harvey ordered the outnumbered British to fall back into the woods in order to hide their small numbers.
 They succeeded in carrying away two of the captured guns, and spiked two more, leaving them on the ground owing to their inability to move them.
 They later watched from a distance as the Americans returned to their camp after daybreak, burned their provisions and tents and retreated toward Forty Mile Creek (present day Grimsby, Ontario).
-By afternoon on 6 June, the British occupied the former site of the American camp.
+By the afternoon of 6 June, the British occupied the former site of the American camp.

 For much of the morning of 6 June, General Vincent was missing.
 He had been injured after a fall from his horse during the battle and was found wandering in a state of confusion, convinced that the entire British force had been destroyed.
 He was finally located about seven miles from the battle scene; his horse, hat and sword all missing.